 While AS2 requires trading partners to share digital certificates before opening connections, SFTP does not, relying on public/private keys to provide authentication instead.

-Technically, AS2 is a specification while SFTP is a protocol, but at a high level it still makes sense to compare both, as your trading partner is going to require you to use either AS2 or SFTP (or another protocol).
+Technically, AS2 is a specification while SFTP is a protocol, but at a high level it still makes sense to compare both, as your trading partner is going to require you to use either AS2 or SFTP (or another secure file transfer protocol).